Tokyo Marathon 2024: My First Big Athletics Photoshoot

 The race ended in 38000 “I did it” moments

-But, at the race’s end, there is an emotional release.
-For some, it will come from improving personal bests.
-Others will be happy with knowing they just ran 42 km.
+At the race’s end, an emotional release happens.
+For some, it comes from improving personal bests.
+Others are happy knowing they ran 42 km.
 Whatever the case, I enjoy photographing the athletes’ expressions at that moment.

 I have to give thanks to the Tokyo Marathon Foundation.
 They issued me a press pass, for which I will be forever grateful.
-That allowed me into areas, and see things that I could never without it.
+That allowed me into areas, and see things that the public couldn’t.
+It was vital for photographs.

-The hardest part of the day was waking up!
-I started at 5 am.
+The hardest part of the day was waking up at 5 a.m.
 That would give me enough time to be at the meeting point without rushing.
 But it was cold, maybe about 3 degrees, when I left home.

 That was my only hurdle because the Foundation’s staff had looked after everything perfectly.
 They escorted us to our photography positions.
 Buses took us around the city to our locations.
 I just sat back and took photos.

-Also, I must make a special thank you to one of the staff members for saving me from disaster.
+Also, I must give a special thanks to one of the staff members for saving me from disaster.
 At one point, I needed to change batteries.
 But with the camera being so hot from taking so many photos, the case had swelled.
 I couldn’t get the thing out.

 That’s happened before.
 The fix is easy.
 Stick some tape to the battery, then pull it out.
 But I didn’t have any!
 What could I do?